Inquiétude de société: Les aliments d’aujourd’hui sont-ils moins nutritifs qu’avant?

 Soil degradation

-Current situation and recommendations
+Current Situation and Recommendations

-A 2017 study concedes there is some truth to the idea that the nutrient content of certain foods has decreased.
+A 2017 study concedes that there is some truth to the idea that the nutrient content of certain foods has decreased.

-Future prospects
+Future Perspectives

 Could we add that it is important to take care of our planet.
-It's our pantry.
-(See article:What is sustainable food and how to do ite?)
+It is our pantry.
+(See article: What is sustainable food?
+And how to go about it?)

 References:

-1. https://www.scientifique-en-chef.gouv.qc.ca/impacts/ddr-les-foods-sont-ils-moins-nutritifs-quavant-ce-quil-faut-savoir/
+1. https://www.scientifique-en-chef.gouv.qc.ca/impacts/ddr-are-foods-less-nutritious-than-before-what-you-need-to-know/

-2. Marles, R. (2017).Mineral nutrient composition of vegetables, fruits and grains: The context of reports of apparent historical declines, Journal of Food Composition and Analysis,56, 93-103.
+2. Marles, R. (2017).
+Mineral nutrient composition of vegetables, fruits and grains: The context of reports of apparent historical declines, Journal of Food Composition and Analysis, 56, 93-103.

-3. https://food-guide.canada.ca/en/
+3. https://guide-alimentaire.canada.ca/en/

 AlimentationSanté